vsbron/course-nextJs2024-the-wild-oasis/README.md

 - Cabins page includes a filter that works by passing the state from Client to Server component using URL and Search params;
 - Dynamic Routes (with generated static params) are used for individual cabin pages;
 - account route is protected by Auth.js library, it can be accessed only after logging in;
+- After logging in, if it's a new user - it gets added to the Database.
+Session gets the guesId number for further use;
 - Log in and Sign Out are both handled by Auth.js and server actions;
 - Uses Image component for images optmizations;